semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial-intro.md

 - **Copy** the image from the Semaphore registry to the production registry.
 - **Canary deploy** a canary pod.
-- **Test** the canary pod to ensure it’s working by running automate functional tests.
+- **Test** the canary pod to ensure it’s working by running automated functional tests.
 We may optionally also perform manual QA.
 - **Stable release**: if test passes, update the rest of the pods.

 Let’s take a closer look at how the stable release works.